how to jump higher in beach volleyball-increase your vertical jump for beach volleyball

 - The best workout program to increase your vertical jump

-How often does a beach volleyball player jump per match?
+How many times does a beach volleyball player jump per match?

-In a webinar Better at Beach hosted not too long ago, guesses ran the gamut of figures, from 100 almost to 1,000 jumps in a single beach volleyball match.
+In a webinar Better at Beach hosted not too long ago, Master Coach Mark Burik asked the audience how many times they thought a beach volleyball player jumps in a match.
+Guesses ran the gamut of figures, from 100 almost to 1,000 jumps in a single beach volleyball match.
 The answer may surprise you.
 It surprised us.

 That is, of course, an average.
 It's an inexact number because it will invariably change from one player to the next.
-Phil Dalhausser, for example, will not jump 60 times per match; he’ll rise only to block and jump serve, and on the rare occasion the opposing team has committed beach volleyball suicide and served him the ball.
+Phil Dalhausser, for example, will not jump 60 times per match; he’ll rise only to block and jump serve, and on the rare occasion the opposing team is committing beach volleyball suicide and serving him the ball.
 Taylor Crabb may jump even less; he does not block, does not typically jump serve, and is served almost as infrequently as Dalhausser.

 “When you’re jumping in a volleyball match, you’re not actually max jumping,” Better at Beach founder Mark Burik said.
 “The majority of your jumps are not your max jumps.
 They’re somewhere between 70 and 90 percent of your max.
 We take that information and bring it into our training as well.